OneDrive/onedrive-api-docs/docs/controls/file-browser/v8-schema.md

      * Whether or not the client app must wait for a 'configure' command to be sent by the host before rendering.
      */
     waitForConfiguration?: boolean;
     /**
-     * Whether or not the client app can re-establish a connection to the host after a reload.
-     */
-    restartable?: boolean;
-    /**
      * Override timeout for acknowledgement messages.
      */